Anise94/Secure-Cloud-Network-using-ELK-stack/README file.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 174.63.52.153

-Machines within the network can only be accessed by 10.0.0.4.
+Machines within the network can only be accessed by the Jump Box VM 10.0.0.4.

 A summary of the access policies in place can be found in the table below.